 Signs of bladder cancer

-• When the patient is older than 55.
+• Increasing age: especially when the patient is older than 55.

 • Certain chemicals products.